Efficient strain-induced light emission in lonsdaleite germanium: Introduction

 Ge also has an excellent CMOS compatibility~\cite{Miller2009}.
 The band structure of Ge in the cubic diamond structure features an indirect band gap with the CBM at the $L$~point and a direct gap at $\Gamma$ that is only about $0.1\eV$ larger~\cite{Laubscher2015,Roedl2019}.
 Ge in the hexagonal lonsdaleite crystal structure (hex-Ge) has been predicted to have a direct gap of about $0.3\eV$ at the $\Gamma$~point \cite{Raffy2002,De2014,Kaewmaraya2017,Chen2017,Roedl2019}.
-Experimentally, hex-Ge has been obtained by low-pressure ultraviolet laser ablation~\cite{Zhang2000,Haberl2014}.
+Experimentally, hex-Ge has been obtained by strain-induced phase transformation \cite{vincent_etal_2014} and low-pressure ultraviolet laser ablation~\cite{Zhang2000,Haberl2014}, for instance.
 Alternatively, high-quality crystals of hex-Ge or hex-SiGe alloys can be grown on templates of wurtzite (wz) GaP or GaAs nanowires \cite{Ikaros2017,fadaly2020direct}.
-Recently, direct-band-gap emission has been demonstrated for Ge-rich hex-SiGe alloys, with emission wavelength tunable by controlling the alloy composition~\cite{fadaly2020direct}.
+Recently, direct-band-gap emission has been demonstrated for Ge-rich hex-SiGe alloys, with an emission wavelength tunable by controlling the alloy composition~\cite{fadaly2020direct}.
+The possibility to grow bent nanowires, through adjustment of the core–shell sizes, opens the way to the engineering of the optical properties through strain~\cite{Assali2019,Greenberg2019}.
+In contrast to bulk crystals, it is in this case easier to obtain uniaxial strain and biaxial symmetry-reducing strains on the wire facets.
+In the following, we will consider strain that can be experimentally realized growing high-quality crystalline core-shell nanowires.

 The energy levels of hex-Ge at the $\Gamma$~point are shown in Fig.~\ref{fig:matrix_elements}.
 The CBM possesses $\Gamma_{8c}^-$ symmetry.
 In agreement with group theory~\cite{Tronc1999}, optical dipole transitions from the three highest valence bands with symmetries $\Gamma_{9v}^+$, $\Gamma_{7v+}^+$, and $\Gamma_{7v-}^+$ to the lowest conduction band are dipole forbidden except for the transition $\Gamma_{9v}^+\rightarrow\Gamma_{8c}^-$ that is dipole allowed for light polarization perpendicular to the hexagonal $c$~axis~\cite{Roedl2019}.
 However, its oscillator strength is three orders of magnitude smaller than the oscillator strength of typical dipole-active transitions in semiconductors~\cite{Roedl2019}.
 Thus, hex-Ge can be called a pseudo-direct semiconductor that, despite having a direct band gap, is not optically active at the band-gap energy.
 However, there is a second conduction band with $\Gamma_{7c}^-$ symmetry about $0.3\eV$ above the $\Gamma_{8c}^-$ CBM.
 Except for the $\Gamma_{9v}^+\rightarrow \Gamma_{7c}^-$ transition for light polarization parallel to the $c$~axis, all transitions from the three highest valence bands to $\Gamma_{7c}^-$ are (strongly) dipole active~\cite{Tronc1999,Roedl2019}.